 Skills to enable him/her to compete favorably with students in other states.

-Council Responsibility
+Superintendent Responsibility

 The council of each school operating under School Based Decision Making shall adopt school policy to be implemented by the principal in each of the areas specified in policy 02.4241.

-In any school administered under the provisions of KRS 160.345, the curriculum and the instructional program may be determined by school policy adopted by the school council.
+In any school administered under the provisions of KRS 160.345, the Superintendent shall determine which curriculum, textbooks, instructional materials, and student support services shall be provided in the school after consulting with the Board, the Principal, and the school council and after a reasonable review and response period for stakeholders.
 All council policies shall be designed to meet student academic expectations and goals established by statute, regulation and Board policy.

 Students with Disabilities